Fox2Code/FoxMagiskModuleManager/README.md

 **This app is not officially supported by Magisk or its developers**

 **The modules shown in this app are not affiliated with this app or Magisk**.

-_If you're seeing this at the Fox2Code repo, the new repo is at [Androidacy/AndroidacyModuleManager](https://github.com/Androidacy/AndroidacyModuleManager)!_

 ## Features
 - Download and install modules